ArminJo/Arduino-BlueDisplay/README.md

 # Revision History
 ### Version 2.1.0
+- Arduino Due support added.
-- New command FUNCTION_CLEAR_DISPLAY_OPTIONAL to enable resynchronization of slow displays.
+- New command `FUNCTION_CLEAR_DISPLAY_OPTIONAL` to enable resynchronization of slow displays.
 Used by SimpleTouchScreenDSO.

 ### Version 2.0.0
 - ESP32 and ESP8266 support added.
 External BT module needed for ESP8266.